ppitchaporn/Aviation_Accident/README.md

 ## • Summary of Findings
 1. Is the frequency of aviation accidents increasing or decreasing over time?
-Ans:
+**Answer:** Aviation accidents have steadily declined from over 1,500 per year in the 1970s to fewer than 500 in recent years.

-2. Human error remains the leading cause of aviation accidents?
+3. Human error remains the leading cause of aviation accidents?
-Ans:
+**Answer:** Human error, especially pilot-related factors, remains the primary cause of aviation accidents, as reflected by frequent mentions of pilot errors and operational mistakes in accident reports.

-3. Has the safety of commercial air travel improved based on fatal accident rates over time?
+5. Has the safety of commercial air travel improved based on fatal accident rates over time?
-Ans:
+**Answer:** The safety of commercial air travel has greatly improved, with fatal accidents sharply declining over time, as shown in Part 3, widening the safety gap with non-commercial flights despite increasing flight and passenger volumes.

+In conclusion, this study identified a clear decline in aviation accidents and injury severity over the past five decades, largely driven by advancements in technology, regulations, and safety practices.
+However, human error—particularly pilot-related factors—remains the primary cause of accidents.
+While commercial aviation has become significantly safer, non-commercial flight operations and human factors continue to require further attention and improvement.

 >>>>>>> master